…Decries 80,000 annual deaths from cancer

 By Gabriel Olawale

-President of the rights group, Women Arise for Change Initiative, Dr. Joe Odumakin has called on government at all levels to declare state of emergency in health sector with special focus on cancer.
+President of the rights group Women Arise for Change Initiate Dr. Joe Odumakin has called on government at all levels to declare state of emergency in health sector with special focus on cancer.

-“Government must prioritise the treatment of cancer, if they cannot make treatment free, they should at least subsidise it and make it accessible.
-With adequate care and awareness, we can prevent cancer, a lot of people did not know what cancer is until late stage.
+“Government must prioritize the treatment of cancer, if they cannot make treatment free, they should at least subsidize it and make it accessible.
+With adequate care and awareness we can prevent cancer, a lot of people did not know what cancer is until late stage.

-“We saw patients going through pains and agony of cancer treatment so we young radiographers, that just graduated from College of Medicine, University of Lagos, awaiting our induction, decided to come together to raise awareness about prevention, so that people can be conscious of their health.
+“We saw patients going through pains and agony of cancer treatment so we young radiography, that just graduated from college of medicine University of Lagos, awaiting our induction, decided to come together to raise awareness about prevention, so that people can be conscious of their health.

-Content Director, The Invasion Radiography, Ibrahim Abdul Akeem, said that nothing compares with early detection, “to carry out an ultra scan is within N2,000 to N5,000 while mammography which is from 40 years and above, is within the range of N12,000 to N15,000.
-But when people come down with cancer, aside the trauma, a session of chemotherapy ranges between N100,000 and N500,000.
+Content Director, The Invasion Radiography, Ibrahim Abdul Akeem, said that nothing compares with early detection, “to carry out an ultra scan is within N2,000 to N5,000 while mammography which is for fourth years above, is within the range of 12,000 to 15,000.
+But when people come down with cancer, aside the truma, session of chemotherapy ranges between N100,000 to N500,000.

-“At the end of this programme, we hope to reach out to 6,000 people directly and about 12,000 people through the media.
+“At the end of this programme we hope to reach out to 6,000 people directly and about 12,000 people through media.